Sheikhizadeh/ACE/README.md

 -----------------------------------

 ACE corrects substitution errors in an Illumina archive using a k-mer trie.
 It uses multiple cores when available, requiring OpenMP.
 ACE has should be be compiled on any Linux and Mac OS X system in which g++ and OpenMP are available.It receives the genome length and the name of input and output files.
-To compile the program type:
+To compile the program run the provided makefile or type:

 g++ -D MAXREADLEN=??? -c ace.cpp -o ace.o -fopenmp